 Avoid Knee-Jerk Reactions

 When you are tired or in a bad mood, it can be easy to be curt with reviewers.
-Let’s be completely honest, you may even want to straight up call them a moron.
+Let’s be completely honest, comments can be frustrating!

 It is important to monitor how you are feeling when you are responding to reviews, especially super negative ones.
 Even if you are in a good mood, the best thing to do after you read a negative review is to take a step back and think about your response.